jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-gimmick.md

 <img src="../../wiki_images/controllers/shinkansen-controller.png" width="250">

-Used for the Wii game: Densha de Go!
-Shinkansen.
+Used for the Wii game `Densha de Go!
+Shinkansen`.

 ### How to configure